GeoDaCenter/spatial_access/README.md

 When a branch is pulled into Master and builds/passes all unit tests, Travis CI will automatically deploy the build to PyPi.

-Note: The version number in setup.py must be incremented from the last published version on PyPi, or it will be rejected.

 To update PyPi access credentials, see .travis.yml and follow the instructions at https://docs.travis-ci.com/user/deployment/pypi/ to generate a new encrypted password.